UWL-CODERS/CODERS_Website/README.md

 Welcome to the CODERS Club Website GitHub repository!
 This website serves as the central hub for our vibrant community of coding enthusiasts at our college.

-## Website Structure

-Our website is built using the following technologies:
-- HTML for structure
-- CSS, SCSS for styling
-- JavaScript/TypeScript for interactivity
-- Angular Service for Dynamic Website Modification and Deployment

 ## Website Structure & What To Know to Contribute:

 Nothing!
 Our website is built using the following technologies